Luc Robitaille: Legacy

-At the end of his career, Robitaille had made eight NHL All-Star teams, set the NHL record for goals by a left winger (with 668) and points (with 1,394), as well the Kings' franchise record for goals, with 577, finished second to Dave Taylor in games played, fourth (behind Marcel Dionne, Wayne Gretzky and Taylor) in assists with 726, second behind John Bucyk's NHL record for assists by a left winger (813), and second to Dionne in points, with 1,154.
+At the end of his career, Robitaille had made eight NHL All-Star teams (five First team selections, three Second team selections), set the NHL record for goals by a left winger (with 668) and points (with 1,394), as well the Kings' franchise record for goals, with 577, finished second to Dave Taylor in games played, fourth (behind Marcel Dionne, Wayne Gretzky and Taylor) in assists with 726, second behind John Bucyk's NHL record for assists by a left winger (813), and second to Dionne in points, with 1,154.
 Robitaille also became the second player in NHL history to record 1,000 points after being drafted as low as the ninth round.

 The Kings honored his playing career by retiring his number during a pre-game ceremony on January 20, 2007.
 Robitaille's number 20 hangs in the rafters of Crypto.com arena alongside those of Rogatien Vachon, Marcel Dionne, Dave Taylor, Wayne Gretzky, Rob Blake, and Dustin Brown.

 On June 23, 2009, it was announced Robitaille would be inducted into the Hockey Hall of Fame.
 He was honored during the November 6–9 induction weekend alongside his former Detroit Red Wing teammates Steve Yzerman and Brett Hull and former Ranger teammate Brian Leetch.

-Robitaille has won three Stanley Cup championships, in 2002 as the member of the Detroit Red Wings, and in 2012 and 2014 as president of operations with the Los Angeles Kings.

 On March 7, 2015, the Kings organization unveiled a bronze statue of Robitaille outside of the Staples Center honouring his accomplishments as an NHL player and as a member of the Kings.
-The statue is located near the main entrance to the arena, next to the statue honoring former King and teammate Wayne Gretzky.
+The statue is located near the main entrance to the arena, next to the statue honoring former Kings and teammate Wayne Gretzky.